 Occupational therapy, a field that many people have never heard of, is finally getting its time in the spotlight.
 Specifically, occupational therapy assisting is making headlines for being a meaningful career.
 The U.S. News and World Report released their 100 Best Jobs of 2016 and both occupational therapy assisting and occupational therapists made the list!

 How does the U.S. News and World Report rank all of the various jobs and compile a list of 100?
 They look at jobs that pay well, are challenging, are a good match for talent and skills, aren’t too stressful, offer room to advance and provide a great work-life balance for employees.
 Also, and this is an obvious one, the best jobs are the ones that are hiring – now!
 The occupational therapy assistant position earned the #25 spot on the list of top-ranked occupations, with occupational therapists taking the #23 spot.
 Plus, U.S. News and World Report ranked OTA as the #1 health care support job!

-Kathleen Matuska, Professor and Program Director in Occupational Therapy
+Kathleen Matuska, Professor & Program Director in OT

 Before transitioning into academia, Kathleen worked in a wide variety of occupational therapy settings, from hospitals to skilled nursing facilities to schools.
 Here, she shares a story of how she helped an elderly gentleman in a long-term care facility.